 A WPP reaction module consists of a reaction chamber and vessel holder.
 By modifying chamber height and adjusting holder geometry, one can produce modules compatible with reaction vessels of various types and sizes.
-Template reaction chamber and vessel holder Fusion360 designs are provided in the project repository.
 Fusion360 designs and stl models for modules compatible with 1-, 4-, 8- and 24-mL vials are provided in the 'photoreaction-modules' subdirectory of the project repository (Figure 8A-B).
+Template reaction chamber and vessel holder Fusion360 designs are provided in the same directory.

-We encourage you to design your own if none of these suit your application.
-Consider adding your new designs to WPP repository so that others may benefit from your design efforts.
+We encourage you to design your own reactions modules if those provided in the project repository do not meet your needs.
+If you do, we suggest you add your designs to WPP repository so that others may benefit from your efforts.